Read the new Revolutionary War New Jersey coffee table photo book by the creator of this website!

 Jesse lived for almost five decades after the end of the war.
 He died Christmas Day 1832, still living at this house at the time of his death.
 News of his death was carried in the New Jersey Eagle (published in Newark) in its January 18, 1833, edition: "At Westfield, Mr. Jesse Dolbiere [sic], a firm patriot and soldier of the revolution, aged about 90 years."

 The location of Jesse's grave is unknown, but it is likely that he is buried in the Scotch Plains Baptist Church cemetery and that his gravestone no longer exists.
-Gravestones for his first wife Mary, and their son, also named Jesse, who sadly died in 1781 when he was only 10 weeks old, are still located in that cemetery.
+Gravestones for his first wife Esther, and their son, also named Jesse, who sadly died in 1781 when he was only 10 weeks old, are still located in that cemetery.

 Jesse owned another property which is located a half mile down the road at 1230 Terrill Rd in Scotch Plains.
 That property was lived in by Jesse's son John.
 Following John's death, another of Jesse's sons, Samuel, moved into that house.